maldun/Python-HPC/source/Program.rst

 In short:

-* In *imperative programming* you define sequences of commands the computer should perform, with help of loops, control statements, and functions.
+* *Imperative programming*: You define sequences of commands the computer should perform, with help of loops, control statements, and functions.
 The program has *states* which determine, what the program does, and which action to